...

 Gouldsboro Lake is a gem for boating lovers and anglers with its large acreage of open waters and forested, secluded areas.
 You can tow in an electric-powered boat to launch from the public ramp or rent one from one of the concessions along the shoreline, which you’ll moor in any of the 50 available spaces.

 Paddleboats, kayaks, rowboats, canoes, and any electric-powered crafts are allowed on Gouldsboro Lake, but gas-powered boats are prohibited.
-Your boat should display its registration, a launching or mooring permit for the Tobyhanna state park, as well as from the Pennsylvania Fish and Boat Commission.
+Your boat should display its registration, a launching or mooring permit for the Tobyhanna State Park, as well as from the Pennsylvania Fish and Boat Commission.

 The lake is open daily except when the weather doesn’t allow it, as when the snow falls, it’s time for ice fishing.